 What to see in Cody

 Cody is named after the famous cowboy and entertainer William 'Buffalo Bill' Cody, so it's no surprise that the most popular attraction in town is the Buffalo Bill Historical Center.
 The Center offers plenty of interesting information on Cody's life, but also includes museums devoted to local art, history, and culture.

 With Western cowboy culture at the core of Cody, the Cody Night Rodeo is always a favourite and takes place every evening in summer, along with bull riding, steer wrestling, and other events.
-The highlight of the year is the Cody Stampede Rodeo, held in July, which sees cowboys from all over the world compete in events like bareback riding, steer wrestling, barrel riding, and calf roping.
+The highlight of the year is the Cody Stampede Rodeo, held from June to August, which sees cowboys from all over the world compete in events like bareback riding, steer wrestling, barrel riding, and calf roping.
 Travellers who want a hands-on experience of cowboy life can visit one of several dude ranches in the area, which offer horseback riding and ranching experiences.
 Many of these ranches are located near Yellowstone National Park, which makes a great combination for any Wyoming holiday.

 Become our Cody Travel Expert